Comparison of Methods that Combine Multiple Randomized Trials to Estimate Heterogeneous Treatment Effects: Acknowledgments

 \section{Acknowledgments}

 The study was funded by the Patient-Centered Outcomes Research Institute (PCORI) through PCORI Award ME-2020C3-21145 (PI: Stuart) and the National Institute of Mental Health (NIMH) through Award R01MH126856 (PI: Stuart).
+Ms. Brantner also received financial support in the form of a training grant through the National Institutes of Health (T32AG000247).
 Disclaimer: Opinions and information in this content are those of the study authors and do not necessarily represent the views of PCORI or NIMH.
 Accordingly, PCORI and NIMH cannot make any guarantees with respect to the accuracy or reliability of the information and data.

 Furthermore, this paper is based on research using data from data contributors, Takeda and Lundbeck, that has been made available through Vivli, Inc. Vivli has not contributed to or approved, and is not in any way responsible for, the contents of this publication.
+This study, carried out under YODA Project 2022-4854, used data obtained from the Yale University Open Data Access Project, which has an agreement with Janssen Research \& Development, L.L.C.
+The interpretation and reporting of research using this data are solely the responsibility of the authors and does not necessarily represent the official views of the Yale University Open Data Access Project or Janssen Research \& Development, L.L.C.